Confluence PDF export alternative

 Procurement packs

-Procurement and stakeholder review often needs several linked pieces of content, not a pile of attachments.
+Procurement reviews usually need linked content, not a pile of attachments.

 Customer onboarding material

-New customers need guidance that stays current as your process, product, or documentation changes.
+New customers need guidance that stays current as your product, process and documentation change.

 How Satori Cloud helps

-Satori Cloud is being built to turn selected Confluence pages into external hubs, so teams do not have to rely on static PDF exports.
+Satori Cloud is being built to turn selected Confluence pages into clean external content, so teams do not have to rely on static PDF exports.

 Step 1